jotk/agent-based-SIR-recovery/README.md

   - Watch videos in book abt SINDY
   - https://www.youtube.com/watch?v=gSCa78TIldg
 - If we increase infectiousness in simulation, SINDY should show beta be higher
+  - lambda determines how many close to zero terms you can tolerate

 Goals:
 - Apr 1 - NetLogo Data recieved